The 20 Best Beaches Near Orlando for Families

 Melbourne Beach

-After visiting the Kennedy Space Center, your family can easily spend a few hours at this beach near Orlando.
+Melbourne Beach is 76 miles to the southeast of Orlando.
+After visiting the Kennedy Space Center, your family can easily spend a few hours at the beach.
 Visiting Melbourne Beach during the summer months can be exciting because it is one of the largest nesting grounds for sea turtles.

 Sebastian Inlet State Park